Category: Publicly funded Galleries, Libraries, Archives and Museums (GLAM)

 -

-In the example where a GLAM gift shope is acting as an AMP – are they required to report buyer information for qualifying resales in a retail context (e.g. an American Tourist purchases art)?
+In the example where a GLAM gift shop is acting as an AMP – are they required to report buyer information for qualifying resales in a retail context (e.g. an American Tourist purchases art)?
 What if the GLAM gift shop is prepared to assume full liability for the resale?

 Section 21 of the Act details the reporting requirements which includes as follows: (a) the name of the artwork, if known: (b) a brief description of the artwork: (c) the resale value: (d) the name of the artist, if known: (e)the name and contact details of the persons liable under section 17 to pay the resale royalty, […]